Autoclaved aerated concrete

 Photo: Paul Downton

-AAC block construction requires level footings designed for full or articulated masonry in accordance with AS 2870–2011, Residential slabs and footings.
-Stiff footings are preferred because the wall structure of thin-bed mortar AAC acts as if it were a continuous material and cracking tends not to follow the mortar beds and joints the way it does in traditional masonry walling.
-Thick-bed mortar AAC walls act more like traditional masonry but are not the preferred method for AAC.
+AAC panel and block construction requires level footings designed for full or articulated masonry in accordance with Australian Standard AS 2870–2011 Residential slabs and footings.
+For blockwork, stiff footings are preferred because the wall structure of thin-bed mortar AAC acts as if it were a continuous material and cracking tends not to follow the mortar beds and joints as it does in traditional masonry walling.
+Thick-bed mortar AAC block walls act more like traditional masonry, but are not the preferred method for AAC.

 Frames may be required for various structural reasons.
-Earthquake provisions tend to require multi-storey AAC structures to have a frame of steel or reinforcement to withstand potential earthquake loads that may induce strong, sharp horizontal forces.
-It is a relatively simple matter to build AAC blockwork around steel frames but embedding reinforcement rods can be costly and difficult.
+Structural framing must comply with Australian Standard AS 1684 for timber frames and the National Association of Steel Framed Housing (NASH) standard for residential and low-rise steel frames.
+Earthquake provisions tend to require multistorey AAC structures to have a frame of steel or reinforcement to withstand potential earthquake loads that may induce strong, sharp horizontal forces.

 Photo: Paul Downton